Gas cylinders store gases under high pressures. Gas cylinders can store both flammable gases, such as acetylene, and inert gases such as helium.

-Many countries have different color coding systems that are used to classify different gases and types of cylinders.
-These identification markings are used to indicate important data about the capabilities, ownership, and inspection history of the cylinder.
+Many countries have different color coding systems that classify other gases and types of cylinders.
+These identification markings indicate essential data about the cylinder’s capabilities, ownership, and inspection history.
 More information can be seen in the image below.

 - Cylinder specification